AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 #### 2.1.1 Using C++ Models

 DESPOT can be used to solve a POMDP specified in C++ according to the `DSPOMDP` interface ([despot/interface/pomdp.h](../../include/despot/interface/pomdp.h)) in the solver package.
-Assume for now that a C++ model for the RockSample problem has been implemented as a class called `SimpleRockSample`, then the following code snippet shows how to use DESPOT to solve it.
+Assume for now that a C++ model for the RockSample problem has been implemented as a class called `SimpleRockSample`, then the following code snippet shows how to pass the model to DESPOT.

 ##### Listing 3.
 Code snippet for running simulations using DESPOT